 9. Place cookies in a tin to keep them fresh.

 This article was posted on Tuesday, December 19th, 2017 at 11:16 pm and is filed under Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Desserts, Holiday Recipes, Holidays Around the World, Mama Lisa, Mazapan de Toledo, Recipes of the World, Spain.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply